ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 $ cd ./opencr_update && ./update.sh $OPENCR_PORT $OPENCR_MODEL.opencr && cd ..
 ```

-2. Waiting for a while, new OpenCR Firmware will be uploaded, and `jump_to_fw` text string will be printed at the end of the line of the Terminal.
+2. When the firmware is completely uploaded, you will see a text string at the terminal: **jump_to_fw**

 {% capture notice_01 %}
-**NOTE**: When OpenCR Firmware succeeds in being loaded, it will be rebooted, and then the pose of OpenMANIPULATOR-X changes to the initial pose.
-Thus, be sure to make the same pose with the robot as the feature below before updating the new firmware.
+**WARNING**: When the firmware is completely uploaded, OpenCR board will reboot, and the pose of OpenMANIPULATOR-X changes its pose to the initial pose.
+Thus, to avoid possible pysical damage by the robot, be sure to make the same pose of the robot as the one in the image before uploading the firmware to OpenCR.
 ![](/assets/images/platform/turtlebot3/manipulation/open_manipulator_gazebo_1.png)
 {% endcapture %}
-<div class="notice--info">{{ notice_01 | markdownify }}</div>
+<div class="notice--warning">{{ notice_01 | markdownify }}</div>

 ### [Arduino IDE](#arduino-ide)
+Maintenance for Arduino IDE firmware upload is in progress.
+{: .notice}

 <!-- **[Remote PC]**
 - Before you following step, please setup Arduino IDE.